Arvinth-Krishna/Reco-PC-Server/README.md

 ## Reco -Mobile App
 **_Reco: Discord PC Remote Controller_**-Mobile App will be soon available on Play Store✌.
-And it will be a open Source soon.
+And it will be an open Source soon.

 * Reco-Mobile App contain 4 tabs
   - Home Screen